rxghavc/TheSTEMTutorNetwork/README.md

 For any inquiries, please contact [TheSTEMTutorNetwork Support](mailto:r.commandur@gmail.com).

 ## Project Overview
 TheSTEMTutorNetwork is a web-based platform designed to connect students with certified tutors specializing in delivering GCSE/A-Level content.
-Our tutors are highly experienced, and we ensure the quality of our services through extensive background checks.
-This repository contains the source code, assets, and database schema for the application to get users to your admin inbox and then be able to setup tutor-student relationships seperately by yourself later on.
-This is purely to develop a potential small startup and may be built on more in the future.

-### Disclaimer
-We do not handle scheduling services for tutor-tutee relationships.
-Our company provides certified tutors for you to contact and arrange classes independently.
+This is available to use to obtain many student's details and their desired tutoring lessons needed so that you as tget emailed when tutoring requests come in.
+After that, it's possible for you to email the students and set up a tutor for them.
+This repository contains the source code, assets, and database schema for the application.

+## Screenshots

 ## Project Structure